 Lobster tail meat poached in a butter bath will yield tender meat.

 - To poach lobster tails you first parboil or blanch tails (about 2-3 minutes, depending on size) just enough so that the meat can be removed from the shell.

-- Using kitchen sheers or a chefs knife cut along the top shell of the tail, open remove the tail in one piece.
-Remove the digestive tract (black vein) and rinse out any green stuff (tomally).
+- Using kitchen shears or a chef’s knife cut along the top shell of the tail, open and remove the tail in one piece.
+Remove the digestive tract (black vein) and rinse out any green stuff (totally).

-- Next gently poach the lobster meat in melted butter.
-This should be done at a gently simmer and never a boil.
+- Next, gently poach the lobster meat in melted butter.
+This should be done at a gentle simmer and never a boil.